KyoheiG3/async_zone/README.md

 **English** | [日本語](README.ja.md)

-A Flutter package that provides declarative async operations and error boundaries, inspired by React's Suspense and Error Boundaries.
+A Flutter package that provides declarative async operations and error boundaries, inspired by React's Suspense and Error Boundary.

 ## Features